microsoft/vscode-docs/docs/editor/github-copilot.md

 ## Prerequisites

-You'll use the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension to power your AI suggestions in VS Code.
+You'll use the [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) extension to power your artificial intelligence (AI) suggestions in VS Code.

 > <a class="install-extension-btn" href="vscode:extension/GitHub.copilot">Install the GitHub Copilot extension</a>